If you are blogging to promote yourself or your company, then there are two trends you need to be very concerned about…

 You can’t really know how well your blog is actually performing if you don’t track and measure.
 That’s why analytics are so important…and why I recommend you use the Google Analytics for WordPress plugin.

-The installation is super simple, and it uses the asynchronous Google Analytic tracking code, so that it doesn’t slow down your website.
-Plus the plugin does a lot of other things, such as:
+The installation is super simple, and it uses the asynchronous Google Analytics tracking code so that it doesn’t slow down your website.
+Plus, the plugin has a lot of other functions such as:

 - The code will automatically track your site speed.